bdavi/polynews/README.md

 sources.

-Articles are retrieved via public RSS and grouped by story using a TF-IDF BOW model and the most important news of the day is inferred by how extensively a story is covered across multiple sources.
+Articles are retrieved via public RSS and grouped by story using a TF-IDF BOW model.
+The most important news of the day is inferred by how extensively a story is covered across multiple sources.